James Malam

 Commercial

-• Successful arbitration in London under ICC arbitration rules following a 2-day hearing.
-Represented a consultant claiming fees arising from its procurement on behalf of a FTSE 100 company of contracts with the Mauritian government.
-The FTSE 100 company sought to avoid paying the fees on the basis of alleged ‘red flags’ suggesting possible fraud on the part of the consultant.
-The FTSE 100 company’s allegations were rejected and the consultant awarded its fees in full.
+• Two day ICC arbitration hearing in London.
+Represented a consultant claiming fees arising from its procurement on behalf of a multinational aerospace company of contracts with the Mauritian government.
+The respondent resisted payment in reliance on alleged ‘red flags’ suggesting possible fraud on the part of the consultant.
+The consultant was awarded its fees in full.

 • Long running dispute regarding the retirement of three of seven partners from a farming partnership with several million pounds of assets.
-Dispute revolved around the proper interpretation of the partnership deed regarding the 3 retiring partners’ half share in the partnership and whether and when that half share fell due so as to trigger an acceleration of the payments due.
+Dispute revolved around the proper interpretation of the partnership deed and whether and when the retiring partners’ half share fell due.
 Liddle v.
 Liddle [2019] EWCA Civ 346, [2019] B.P.I.R.
 947; [2017] EWHC 2261 (Ch), [2017] B.P.I.R.
 1538.

-• Successful 3-day TCC trial.
-Dispute as to the specification of a sewage treatment plant serving a large care home.
-Question of interpretation of parties’ informal contract in which the engineer agreed to design ‘sewers’ and whether that obliged it to specify the type of package sewage treatment plant to be used.
+• Three day TCC trial regarding the interpretation of parties’ contract in which an engineer agreed to design ‘sewers’ and whether that obliged it to specify the type of package sewage treatment plant to be used in the care home the claimant was constructing.
 Limitation issues revolving around when the Defendant’s right to a contractual indemnity accrued under the terms of the contract.
 Baylham Care Centre Ltd v.
 Mixbrow Ltd [2019] EWHC 2645 (TCC).

-• Resisting appeal to Court of Appeal (David Richards, Newey LJJ.) against judge’s refusal to award indemnity costs of enforcing judgment.
+• Appeal to Court of Appeal (David Richards, Newey LJJ.) regarding judge’s refusal to award indemnity costs of enforcing judgment.
 Judgment makes clear that conduct need not be ‘unusual’, only ‘out of the norm’ (ie. unacceptable) to attract indemnity costs.
 Whaleys (Bradford) Ltd v Bennett [2017] 6 Costs L.R.
 1241.

 • Representing the Defendants to an action on a guarantee which raised questions of private international law, the EU Insolvency Regulation and the impact of Irish insolvency law on the enforceability of a guarantee which was subject to English law but given over the indebtedness of an Irish company.